THE ANC is faced with yet another complicated exit of one of its leaders since Jacob Zuma left office in February.

 The impending departure of North West Premier Supra Mahumapelo is becoming a headache for the party.
 Mahumapelo is North West’s strongman — a street fighter whose exit as premier needs to be handled very carefully to avoid adverse implications for the party’s performance in the 2019 elections.

-As far as winning the elections is concerned, the North West province has been a 'home run' for the ANC.
-In the 2004 elections, it secured a resounding 80.71% electoral support in province.
-That was followed by another convincing victory in the 2009 elections, with the party securing 72.89% support in the province.
-Its winning streak was carried into the 2014 elections where it secured 67.39% electoral support.
+As far as winning the elections is concerned, North West Province has been a “home run” for the ANC.
+In the 2004 elections, it secured a resounding 80,71% of the electoral vote in the province.
+That was followed by another convincing victory in the 2009 elections, with the party securing 72,89% support in the province.
+Its winning streak was carried into the 2014 elections where it secured 67,39% of the vote.

-The picture that comes out of the last three provincial elections in the North West shows that the ANC has been shedding an average of 4.3% electoral support in each election.
+The picture that comes out of the last three provincial elections in the North West shows that the ANC has been shedding an average of 4,3% of its electoral support in each election.
 This is not too bad, given that the party had set an abnormally high base in terms of electoral performance in that province.

 Alternatively, the ANC could opt for a strong replacement for Mahumapelo; a strong power contender with a strong base upon which to help the party drive its 2019 election campaign.
 Someone like Dodovu seems just right for the task.

-The reality of the ANC's electoral share declining rapidly in North West is imminent.
-Opposition parties such as the EFF are also circling the province with the intention to further punish the ANC, adding to the party's self-inflicted damage.
+The reality of the ANC’s electoral share declining rapidly in North West is imminent.
+Opposition parties such as the EFF are circling the province with the intention to further punish the ANC.

 The North West has suddenly become another province where the ANC is facing the possibility of failing to secure a resounding victory in the 2019 elections.